AttorneyOnline/docs/AO Documentation/docs/authoring/misc.md

 ## `misc` folder

-There are some other minor types of assets that are customizable.
-Like all assets, other players must already have them in order for them to be visible.
+Formerly home to everything that didn't belong in the other folders, with the introduction of themes, the `misc` folder has become vacant.
+However, it was given a new purpose as the go-to location for some of AO's extra customization potential.

 ### Character Themes

-Since 2.8, you can define a new character theme as a separate folder inside `base/misc`.
-Character themes, unlike UI themes, allow the chatbox and interjection effects to be customized at a per-character level.
-Look in the Character Documentation for more information on this.
+Starting with 2.8, you can define a new character theme as a separate folder inside `base/misc` through `chat = ` in the `char.ini`, allowing characters to use custom **chatboxes** (the box your message appears in) and **interjections**.
+Input should be a directory in `misc/` containing the chatbox you want to use. (i.e. - `chat = Phoenix Wright` would point to `base/misc/Phoenix Wright`)

 ### Overlay Effects